liamdugan/summary-qg/README.md

 conda create -n sumqg_env python=3.9.7
 conda activate sumqg_env
-pip install -r requirements.txt
+pip install -r requirements.txt python -m nltk.downloader punkt
 ```
 venv:
 ```
 python -m venv env
 source env/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt python -m nltk.downloader punkt
 ```

 ## Usage

 To run QG on user input or a file, use `run_qg.py`.
-Add the `-s` flag to include automatic summarization in the pipeline and use the `-f` flag if you prefer speed over accuracy.
-The full options are listed below
+Add the `-s` flag to include automatic summarization in the pipeline before running QG (for use on longer inputs only).
+Add the `-f` flag to use the smaller and faster distilled versions of the models.
+The full options are listed below.
 ```
 $ python run_qg.py -h
   -s, --use_summary     Include summarization pre-processing